 Fes culture and tradition

-Fes is the cultural capital of Morocco and a well known touristic destination is the spiritual, cultural, artisan centre of the country.
+Fes is the cultural capital of Morocco and a well known touristic destination is the spiritual, cultural, and artisan centre of the country.

 The town is divided into two parts Fès el Jèdid (the new town) and Fès el Bali (the old town).